 English B focuses on language acquisition and the "receptive, productive and interactive" skills in listening, speaking, reading and writing.
-In addition, the course places an emphasis on intercultural understanding.
-English B is offered at both Higher and Standard levels.
-The syllabus includes a wide range of authentic materials, including newspapers, magazines, radio, television, film and literature.
+In addition, the course emphasises intercultural understanding.
+At ISL, English B is offered at Higher level.
+The syllabus includes a range of authentic materials, including newspapers, magazines, radio, film and literature.
 Students not only focus on grammatical structures and enrich their vocabulary but put this knowledge into practice in their written and oral work.